enpit/fleux/README.md

     )
 }

-// Connect the root component of your app to a data store, initializing it with some data. const Root = connect(App, { counter: 0 })

 // Render your app to the page and enjoy the stateful components in action! render(<Root />, document.getElementById('root'));
 ```

-### Mutating State

 Your components don't need to use actions to mutate the state in the store, but can use a setter function that is injected into their props.